 The discerning CISO won’t overlook persistent issues like application security, a particularly egregious potential offender for organization-wide IT security.
 Forrester reports that weaknesses in appsec and other software vulnerabilities remain the most common external attack method, usually due to inadequate firewalls or lack of key compliance elements.

 And that’s not the only reason appsec is a hot topic going into 2021.
 One of 2020’s major headlines in IT security came about in December in the form of the SolarWinds breach, a textbook example of a supply chain hacking disaster.
-To avoid making the front page, CISOs must put time and effort into bolstering vulnerability management, selecting best-of-breed assessment tools, and choosing the right IT audit provider—your assets are worth it.
+To avoid making the front page, CISOs must put time and effort into bolstering vulnerability management, selecting best-in-class assessment tools, and choosing the right IT audit provider—your assets are worth it.

 Resolve To Do Better